VorngViseth/Next-Gen-Javascript/README.md

+# This is just a repo that forked to do the exercises

 # Next-Gen Engagement Program - JavaScript ES6 Fundamentals

 This repository contains teaching materials for the Next-Gen Engagement Program JavaScript course.